fread-ink/fread-ink/README.md

 ## Jailbreaking Kindle Voyage

 You need a serial console for this jailbreak.
+Getting a serial console requires opening the kindle and soldering wires.
+I will make a guide on how to do this at some point.
+Hopefully someone will make a software jailbreak for the newer kindles soon.

 On the kindle, go to settings, then go to "about kindle" to get your kindle's serial number.
 Use [NiLuJe's version of KindleTool](https://github.com/NiLuJe/KindleTool/) to calculate the recovery root password.
 The normal root password won't work on the kindle voyage.

 Download KindleTool: